FRex/rampin/README.md

 # rampin

-A small C program to try keep a single file in Windows RAM cache.
+A small C program to try keep a file or few in Windows RAM cache.

-Takes a single filename as argument, opens the file as read only and memory maps it whole, then accesses each 4 KiB page of it to bring the file into memory and then sleeps for 30 seconds and accesses them again to keep them in memory.
+Takes one or more filenames as arguments, opens them as read only and memory maps them whole, then accesses each 4 KiB page of it to bring them into memory and then sleeps for 30 seconds and accesses them again to keep them in memory.

 **It never quits so you'll have to somehow kill it once you are done.**